-Powers and Duties
+A. Powers and Duties

-The BOCC may amend any provision of the County Zoning Resolution.
+The BOCC may amend any provision of the County Zoning Resolution --(See Section 2.5).
 To initiate such a change, the PC shall certify a copy of the amendment(s) to the BOCC.
-Before the adoption of any zoning resolution changes, the BOCC shall hold a meeting thereon.
-Notice of the time and place of this meeting must be given at least fourteen (14) days in advance of the meeting in a newspaper of general circulation in the County.
+Before the adoption of any zoning resolution changes, the BOCC shall hold a public hearing thereon.
+Notice of the time and place of this public hearing must be given at least fourteen (14) days in advance of the public hearing in a newspaper of general circulation in the County.
 No substantial change in, or departure from, the text or map so certified by the PC shall be made unless such change or departure is first submitted to the certifying PC for its approval, disapproval, or suggestions and, if disapproval, shall receive the favorable vote of not less than a majority of the entire membership of the BOCC.
 The PC shall have thirty (30) days after such submission within which to send its report to the BOCC.
 (C.R.S. § 380-28-112)

 In addition to the power to amend this Resolution, the BOCC appoints members to a PC, a BZA, and Associate Members.
-The BOCC is the final decision making authority for land use recommendations by the PC after holding a meeting.
-At meetings the BOCC shall:
+The BOCC is the final decision making authority for land use recommendations by the PC after holding a public hearing.
+At public hearings the BOCC shall:

 - 1. Hear and decide applications upon which it is required to act under the terms of this Resolution; - 2.
-Consider and adopt amendments and/or changes (rezoning) to the Custer County Official Zoning Map, after review and recommendation by the PC;
+Consider and adopt amendments and/or changes (rezoning) to the Custer

+County Official Zoning Map, after review and recommendation by the PC;